google/safevalues/src/README.md

 Using Trusted Types in TypeScript still has a limitation as the standard lib has [no awareness of Trusted Types](https://github.com/microsoft/TypeScript/issues/30024).
-This means that you cannot assign a Trusted Type value to a sink directly.
+This means that you cannot assign a Trusted Types value to a sink directly.

 While `safety-web` can recognise direct assignments to dangerous sinks, we recommend using one of the dedicated wrappers from `safevalues/dom` we